Graduated Response Early Years

 SEND Surgeries

 These online surgeries are intended to provide you with time to talk with a SEND Advisor for advice and support.
 If you would like to talk about supporting an individual child, how to manage a high number of children with SEND or need help with completing paperwork please book an appointment with us.
-If you would like to discuss individual children, we would require you complete a Request for Support form so that we have parental consent.
+If you would like to discuss individual children, we would require you complete a Request for Support form (DOC) so that we have parental consent.

-The surgeries are 45 minutes per appointment; however two appointments can be requested if you think there is a need and we have the time available.
+The surgeries are 45 minutes per appointment; however, two appointments can be requested if you think there is a need, and we have the time available.

 Please email the sector box for your area to let us know you would like to book some time with a SEND Advisor and we will get back to you with availability.